 Step -> 2

-Turn off the “Reduce Motion” setting by sliding it to off position.
+- Turn on the Reduce Motion setting by sliding it to off position

-Go to Settings > General > Spotlight Search
+- For older iOS, go to Settings > General > Spotlight Search

 Tip – 3 App Refresh Settings